|Date of Birth||11 December 1803 , La Côte-Saint-André, Isère, France|

-Berlios fell in love with the Irish actress Harriet Smithson and became so inspired that he finished the "Symphonie Fantastique."
-He premiered the "Symphonie Fantastique" and met Franz Liszt at the premiere.
-They became good friends and Franz Liszt transcribed the "Symphonie Fantastique" for piano.
-In 1830, after being rejected by Harriett Smithson, Berlioz became engaged to the pianist Camille Moke.
+Berlios fell in love with Irish actress Harriet Smithson and became so inspired that he finished the "Symphonie Fantastique."
+He premiered the work and met Franz Liszt at the premiere.
+They became good friends and Liszt transcribed the "Symphonie Fantastique" for piano.
+In 1830, after being rejected by Harriett Smithson, Berlioz became engaged to pianist Camille Moke.
 He went to Rome as the Prix de Rome Laureate and met Felix Mendelssohn-Bartholdy and the Russian Mikhail Glinka.
 All three became friends for many years.
-At that time, he received a letter from his fiancée that she was marrying M. Camille Pleyel, a wealthy piano maker in Paris.
-He decided to return to Paris and kill all three, but the long road cooled him down.
-He stopped in Nice and composed "Le Roi Lear," inspired by the Shakespeare's play.
+At that time Berlioz received a letter from his fiancée that she had decided to marry M. Camille Pleyel, a wealthy piano maker in Paris.
+He decided to return to Paris and kill his fiancée, Mr. Playel and himself, but the long trip cooled him down.
+He stopped in Nice and composed "Le Roi Lear," inspired by William Shakespeare's play "King Lear".

-Back in Paris he became friends with Victor Hugo, Alexandre Dumas père, Niccolò Paganini, Franz Liszt, Frédéric Chopin, and George Sand.
-He met the writer Ernest Legouve and they became life-long friends.
-In 1833, he finally married Harriet Smithson having Franz Liszt as one of his witnesses.
+Back in Paris he became friends with Victor Hugo, Alexandre Dumas père, Niccolò Paganini, Frédéric Chopin and George Sand.
+He met writer Ernest Legouve and they became lifelong friends.
+In 1833 he finally married Harriet Smithson, with Liszt himself as one of his witnesses.
 Their son was born in 1834.
-Later he had a mistress, singer Marie Recio, whom he married after the death of his first wife in 1852.
+Later he had a mistress, singer Marie Recio, whom he married after the death of Hariet Smithson in 1852.

 Berlioz was an influential music critic.
-He wrote about Giacomo Meyerbeer, Mikhail Glinka, Niccolò Paganini, Franz Liszt, and other musicians.
-During 1834-38, he completed opera "Benvenuto Cellini."
-In 1938, his "Harold en Italie" was performed at the Paris Conservatoire.
-Niccolò Paganini was so impressed by that performance, that he gave Berlioz 20,000 francs.
+He wrote about Giacomo Meyerbeer, Mikhail Glinka, Paganini, Liszt and other musicians.
+From 1834-38 he completed the opera "Benvenuto Cellini".
+In 1938 his "Harold en Italie" was performed at the Paris Conservatoire.
+His friend Paganini was so impressed by that performance that he gave Berlioz 20,000 francs.

-In the 1840s, Berlioz toured in Europe and strengthened his friendship with Felix Mendelssohn-Bartholdy, Richard Wagner, Giacomo Meyerbeer, and Robert Schumann.
+In the 1840s Berlioz toured in Europe and strengthened his friendship with Mendelssohn-Bartholdy', Richard Wagner, Giacomo Meyerbeer and Robert Schumann.
 After extensive concertizing in Belgium and Germany, Berlioz returned to Paris.
-There his friend Mikhail Glinka, who lived in Paris for over a year, came with idea of concerts in Russia.
+There his friend Mikhail Glinka, who lived in Paris for over a year, came up with the idea of concerts in Russia.
 Berlioz's joke "If the Emperor of Russia wants me, then I am up for sale" was taken seriously.
-Having Mikhail Glinka as a convert Berlioz was invited to Russia twice, and each tour brought him such financial gain that succeeded beyond his expectation.
-His deep debts in Paris were all covered many times over after his first concert tour to Russia in 1847.
+Having Mikhail Glinka as a convert, Berlioz was invited to Russia twice, and each tour brought him financial gain beyond his expectation.
+His deep debts in Paris were all covered many times over after his first concert tour of Russia in 1847.
 Back in Paris he was having difficulties in funding performances of his massive works and lived on his witty critical publications.
-His second tour in Russia in 1867 was so much more attractive, that Berlioz turned down an offer of 100,000 from American Steinway to perform in New York.
-In St. Petersburg, Berlioz noted a special pleasure of performing with the first rate orchestra of the St. Petersburg Conservatory.
+His second tour of Russia in 1867 was so much more attractive that Berlioz turned down an offer of $100,000 from American Steinway to perform in New York.
+In St. Petersburg Berlioz took special pleasure in performing with the first-rate orchestra of the St. Petersburg Conservatory.

-The second Russian concert tour was a successful finale of his career and life.
+His second Russian concert tour was a successful finale to his career and life.
 Berlioz never performed again.
 He died on March 8, 1869, and was laid to rest at the Cimetiere de Montmartre with his two wives.

 |Marie Recio||(1854 - 1862) (her death)|